KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/video_waveform_monitor.rst

      - Set mirroring mode.
 In mirrored mode, higher values will be represented on the left side for row mode and at the top for column mode.
 Default is **Off**.
    * - Display
      - Selection
-     - Set display mode
+     - Set display mode.
+See below for options and explanation.
    * - Components
      - Integer
      - Set which color components to display.
-Numerical values represent different :term:`planes <plane>` (see below).
+Values represent different :term:`planes <plane>` (see below).
    * - Envelope
      - Selection
-     - Set envelope
+     - Set envelope.
+See below for options and explanation.
    * - Filter
      - Selection
-     - Set the filter to apply
+     - Set the filter to apply.
+See below for options and explanation.
    * - Graticule
      - Selection
-     - Select which graticule to display
+     - Select which graticule to display.
+See below for options.
    * - Graticule Opacity
-     - Float
+     - Percentage
      - Set graticule opacity
    * - Flags
      - Selection
-     - Set graticule flags
+     - Set graticule flags.
+See below for options.
    * - Scale
      - Selection
-     - Set scale used for displaying graticule
+     - Set scale used for displaying graticule.
+See below for options.
    * - Background Opacity
-     - Float
+     - Percentage
      - Set background opacity